 - Saskia van de Ven, Rinke Hoekstra, Joost Breuker, Lars Wortel, and Abdallah El-Ali.
 Judging Amy: Automated legal assessment using OWL 2.
 In Proceedings of OWL: Experiences and Directions (OWLED 2008 EU), October 2008.

-A prototype version of HARNESS, including some documentation and examples are available at our Relay repository, or download everything directly:
+A prototype version of HARNESS, including some documentation and examples can be downloaded directly: